-Vodafone shares fell after the company wrote down the value of some of its European businesses, citing fierce competition and regulatory changes in Europe.
+Vodafone shares fell after the company wrote down the value of some of its European businesses, citing fierce competition and regulatory changes.

-Investors will soon turn their focus to minutes from the last Federal Reserve policy meeting, due on Wednesday, and whether that will shed light on the likelihood and timing of rate rises.
+Investors will soon turn their focus to see whether minutes from the last Federal Reserve policy meeting, due on Wednesday, will shed light on the likelihood and timing of rate rises.

 At the same time, markets are optimistic over support from the European Central Bank, one of the few central banks still keeping monetary policy loose.

-The dollar was down 0.3 percent against the yen to 101.26 .
+The dollar was down 0.2 percent against the yen to 101.30 yen.
 The pair traded below the 200-day moving average, a key technical gauge, for a second straight day.

 The Australian dollar was the biggest mover of the day, falling to a two-week low against the greenback on a slide in prices for iron ore, the country’s biggest export earner.

-Brent crude was up 49 cents at $109.86 a barrel, supported by instability in Libya, while U.S. crude for July delivery rose 5 cents at $102.16.
-Platinum prices edged higher as South Africa’s longest and costliest miners’ strike continued.
+Brent crude rose 32 cents to settle at $109.69 a barrel, supported by instability in Libya, while U.S. crude futures slipped 17 cents to settle at $102.44.
+Platinum edged higher as South Africa’s longest and costliest miners’ strike continued.
 Spot platinum was up 0.4 percent.

-Nervousness also washed in from Asia, where Thailand declared martial law overnight after months of unrest .
+Nervousness also washed in from Asia, where Thailand declared martial law after months of unrest.

 MSCI’s broadest index of Asia-Pacific shares outside Japan slipped 0.4 percent.
 (Additional reporting by Marc Jones and John Geddie in London and Sam Forgione and Chuck Mikolajczak in New York; Editing by Dan Grebler and James Dalgleish)